 4. Cut Out Expensive Meats

-Aldi also has Turkey Hot Dogs for $1.50 rather than the $4 to $5 you would pay for beef hot dogs.
-You will barely be able to tell the difference with all the trimmings on it!
+Aldi also has Turkey Hot Dogs for around $1.50 per package rather than the $4 to $5 you would pay for beef hot dogs.

 My family and I are at the point where we enjoy beef occasionally but not often and it has saved us a lot of money.